gururajhm1977/cypress/README.md

     - "is an open-source, free cypress tests dashboard that unlocks unlimited parallelization,
             test recordings, integration with Github, Slack.
 - [ ] Visual regression snapshot testing using cypress-image-snapshot
+- [ ] Run test's in github actions